Business Sales Agents / Business Transfer Agents - All You Need To Know

 What is a business transfer agent / business sale agent?

-There is no textbook definition for business transfer agent (business broker).
+There is no textbook definition for 'business transfer agent' (business broker).
 However, anyone who calls himself a business transfer agent will be a person who assists business owners sell their businesses.

-BTAs go by many names - business sales agents, business selling agents or simply business agents (there are also commercial real estate agents but they tend to sell just commercial freeholds).
+Business Transfer Agents, or BTAs, go by many names - business sales agents, business selling agents or simply business agents (there are also commercial real estate agents but they tend to sell just commercial freeholds).

-These are all, in essence, business brokers (and we've got a more detailed article on business brokers).
+BTAs are all, in essence, business brokers (and we've got a more detailed article on business brokers).
 On this site the more popular business broker term is used to refer to both those who call themselves brokers and those who call themselves business transfer agents (or any of the variations thereof).

 In some quarters it is believed that small business brokers, or brokers handling the sale of shops, restaurants and other "small" businesses are called business transfer agents while brokers handling the sale of larger businesses are called business brokers.
 But this is not true.